AlSirang/blockchain-explorer/README.md

+This project is part of [Alchemy University](https://university.alchemy.com)'s Ethereum Developer Bootcamp.

 # Ethereum Block Explorer

 The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!